-Burscough Village Primary School is aware that there may be pupils at the school for whom English is not their first language and appreciates that having EAL is not equated to having learning difficulties.
+St. Wilfrid's is aware that there may be pupils at St. Wilfrid's for whom English is not their first language and appreciates that having EAL is not equated to having learning difficulties.
 At the same time, when pupils with EAL make slow progress, it will not be assumed that their language status is the only reason; they may have SEND.

-The school will consider the pupil within the context of their home, culture and community and look carefully at all aspects of a pupil's performance in different subjects to establish whether the problems they have in the classroom are due to limitations in their command of English or arise from SEND.
+St. Wilfrid's will consider the pupil within the context of their home, culture and community and look carefully at all aspects of a pupil's performance in different subjects to establish whether the problems they have in the classroom are due to limitations in their command of English or arise from SEND.